-11. Harum-scarum – A person who lacks a sense of responsibility, and who is careless or reckless.
+11. Harum-scarum – This funny word to say out loud is a person who lacks a sense of responsibility, and who is careless or reckless.
 I think Hell’s Angels should change their name, don’t you?

 12. Jackanapes – A conceited and impertinent person, a mischievous child, or a monkey.
 My toddler sure is a jackanapes.

 13. Kibitzer – Do you hate it when people you drive with tell you how to drive?
-Being a backseat driver is the definition of this word.
+Being a backseat driver is the definition of this funny word to say.
 So, when I’m driving, stop being such a kibitzer!